 High-yield securities risk.
-Certain Closed-End Funds held by the Diversified Income Wave Trust and National Municipal Trust invest in high-yield or "junk" securities.
+Certain Closed-End Funds held by the trusts invest in high-yield or "junk" securities.
 High-yield securities are subject to greater market fluctuations and risk of loss than securities with higher investment ratings.
 The value of these securities will decline significantly with increases in interest rates because an increase in rates generally decreases values.
 An economic slowdown, or a reduction in an issuer's creditworthiness, may affect an issuer's ability to make dividend or interest payments.